knative/docs/docs/serving/spec/knative-api-specification-1.0.md

 deployment scenarios (by frequency).

-Unless otherwise noted, implementations of this specification MAY define additonal fields for these resources, however, those extensions MUST NOT contradict the semantics defined within this specification.
+Unless otherwise noted, implementations of this specification MAY define additional fields for these resources, however, those extensions MUST NOT contradict the semantics defined within this specification.

 ## Service